scgruber/Construct/README.md

  * multidimensionality
  * use of patterns and constraints

-**Construct** is a implementation of a geometric programming medium using [Google Dart](http://dartlang.org).
+**Construct** is a implementation of a geometric programming medium using C++.
+Construct makes use of the OpenFrameworks graphics library suite.
 Its purpose is to demonstrate the feasibility of programming in a geometric way and also to showcase the benefits of such an approach to geometric problems.